 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-We’ve been settling into marina life, which sounds like it would be all kinds of fun, but it’s not too great.
-The tap water in Opua is chlorinated, which would do bad things to our watermaker if we used it to flush the system, so we opted not to fill our tanks.
+The tap water in Opua is chlorinated, so we opted not to fill our tanks with it.
 That means we are conserving water more than usual by using the marina showers and toilets as much as possible.
-The showers here are cold less you pay $2NZD per shower, so we mostly just used the cold water.
+The showers here are cold unless you pay $2NZD per shower, so we mostly just used the cold water.
 Combine that with a cold walk back to the boat and brrrr!
 At least there was a single bathroom/shower down by us so we didn’t have to walk all the way back to the main area.

 David gave Starry Horizons a really good scrub down with the dock water on Monday, and Tuesday he polished all the stainless and removed rust spots.
 I pulled out our bikes and checked them over, taking them for a spin.
 We will definitely be using our bikes while in NZ.